The lengths for which bicrucial square-free permutations exist: Bicrucial permutations for small even

 \subsection{Enumerating square-free permutations}

 The code used to exhaustively generate all left-crucial permutations in the previous section can also be used to enumerate square-free, left-crucial and bicrucial permutations with only small modifications, and the results are shown in Table \ref{tab:square-free}.
 If $\sigma$ is square-free (or bicrucial), then the reverse, the complement and the reverse complement of $\sigma$ are also square-free (resp. bicrucial).
 When $n$ is even, this means we can count the number of square-free permutations by counting the square-free permutations which begin up-up and multiplying by 4.
 When $n$ is odd, there is not such a nice classification and it is harder to handle the reverse of the permutation.
-To avoid this we check only that each permutation in the depth first search is square-free until the permutation is of length at least $n/2$, and only then do we consider avoiding the symmetrical permutations.
+To avoid this we check only that each permutation in the depth-first search is square-free until the permutation is of length at least $n/2$, and only then do we consider exploiting the symmetry in the problem.
 Note that any extra work done generating square-free permutations of length $n/2$ is negligible when compared with the work to generate the permutations of length $n$.
-When appending an element to grow the permutation to length $(n+1)/2 + k$, we consider the factor
+When appending an entry to grow the permutation to length $(n+1)/2 + k$, we consider the factor

 and check if $\pi$, the reverse of $\pi$, the complement of $\pi$ or the reverse complement of $\pi$ is lexicographically least.
 If $\pi$ is not jointly lexicographically least, then we prune the permutation from our search.
 If $\pi$ is the unique minimum, then we do not perform this check again when appending new entries.
 Multiplying the number of permutations found this way by 4 over counts permutations $\sigma$ where the reverse and the complement are equal, and we must subtract off twice the number of such permutations (once for the reverse and once for the reverse complement).